Updated by Ben Stegner on 12 July 2017.

 - As we go, I’ll be sharing various strategies for committing shortcuts to memory, including subliminally bolding letters of commands that match their shortcuts.
 If you don’t find these helpful, glaze over them!

 - The SHIFT key is used as a “reverse” function for many key combinations.
 For example, SPACE will jump down a set amount on a web page, so SHIFT + SPACE will move back up that same amount.
-A note will be made when this applies to a shortcut.
+We’ll make a note when this applies to a shortcut.

 - Control will be abbreviated as CTRL.